 HiPERCAM was funded by a €3.5M European Research Council Advanced Grant awarded to Vik Dhillon, and was designed and built by a consortium from the Universities of of Sheffield, Warwick, Durham, the UKATC and the IAC.

 As HiPERCAM is a Visitor Instrument, this web page gives only a minimal amount of information.
-Users are invited to visit the full HiPERCAM web site.
+Users are invited to visit the HiPERCAM web site, where all the different HiPERCAM observing resources are provided.

 Index